Western-Artificial-Intelligence/condo-cost-predictor/CONTRIBUTING.md

 Click it, then add a short description:
 This PR initializes the project structure with base folders, .env.example, and CONTRIBUTING.md.
 Closes #1

+FOR THE .ENV STUFF 🧩
+ 1. Copy .env.example → .env locally
+- Run this in your project root: cp .env.example .env

+- Then open it in your editor and fill in the real credentials, like this:
+  DB_HOST=localhost
+  DB_PORT=5432
+  DB_NAME=condo_db
+  DB_USER=postgres
+  DB_PASSWORD=your_real_password
+  API_KEY=super_secret_key